On Furstenberg's intersection conjecture, self-similar measures, and the $L^q$ norms of convolutions: Introduction and main results

 We use Landau's $O(\cdot)$ and related notation: if $X,Y$ are two positive quantities, then $Y=O(X)$ means that $Y\le C X$ for some constant $C>0$, while $Y=\Omega(X)$ means that $X=O(Y)$, and $Y=\Theta(X)$ that $Y=O(X)$ and $X=O(Y)$.
 If the constant $C$ is allowed to depend on some parameters, these are often denoted by subscripts.
 For example, $Y=O_q(X)$ means that $Y\le C(q) X$, where $C(q)$ is a function depending on the parameter $q$.

 The following table summarizes some of the notational conventions to be used throughout the paper.

 \textbf{Acknowledgments}.
-I am grateful to Mike Hochman and Izabella {\L}aba for inspiring discussion related to the themes in this paper, and to Eino Rossi and Julien Barral for a careful reading and for suggesting numerous small corrections.
+I am grateful to Mike Hochman and Izabella {\L}aba for inspiring discussion related to the themes in this paper, and to Julien Barral and Eino Rossi for a careful reading and for suggesting numerous small corrections.
+I also thank the anonymous referees for helpful comments.